magv/ratracer/README.md

   modulus, with the input variables set to the given integers.

-  Note that all the variables must have been previously substituted, e.g. using the **set** command.
+  Note that all the variables must be substituted for the evaluation to make sense, either using the **set** command, or using the `--set` option.

 * **define-family** *name* [`--indices`=*n*]